rubenschuckit/personal-website-11ty/posts/getting-settled-isnt-boring-after-all-2021-year-in-review.md

 ![](/static/img/269767103_659616051843249_4576792460582211165_n.png)

-Despite maintaining my existing hobbies, I’ve also been venturing into new activities.
+In addition to maintaining my existing hobbies, I’ve also been venturing into new activities.
 Lauren is an accomplished biker and helped me pick out and buy my first road bike.
 Since getting my new bike, we’ve biked all across the Bay including in Carmel, Oakland, East Bay, and San Francisco.
 I’ve been having a lot of fun biking with her all over, and I intend to keep it up next year.

 ![](/static/img/pxl_20211004_181341044.jpg)